 Your assets and personal life will change over time.
-Major changes like marriage or the birth of children or grandchildren could effectively invalidate your will.
-If you die without reflecting these major changes in your will, you may also lose the decision-making power regarding your estate and it would be handed to the government.
-An outdated will could create countless headaches for your loved ones when it comes to settling your estate.
+Major changes like new children or new marriages will effectively invalidate your will.
+If you die without updating these major changes, you may also lose the decision-making power regarding your estate and it would be handed to the government.
+Outdated wills create countless headaches for your loved ones when it comes to settling your estate.
 Wills that no longer reflect your situation at the time of death will take longer to settle and will increase the burden on your family.
+What's an estate plan?